-This list is mostly in chronological order, and we will add more events as they pop up so be sure to bookmark this and check back regularly.
+This list is mostly in chronological order, and we will add more events as they pop up!
+Be sure to bookmark this and check back regularly.

 Don’t miss out on these beautiful upcoming Candlelight Concerts in stunning Seattle venues:

-- Candlelight: A Tribute to Adele at Lotte Hotel
+- Candlelight: A Tribute to Adele on January 11

 If you’d like to treat someone else, you can purchase a Candlelight gift card!